JHarrison89/rails-api-session-auth-template/README.md

 ### State
 This implementation of session authentication is stateless

 An authentication method is stateless when it does not store session information in the backend.
-This implementation of session authentication works by placing the user_id in the session cookie and validating it with each request; if valid, the user is treated as signed in.
+This implementation of session authentication works by placing the user_id in the session cookie and validating it with each request; if valid, the user is considered signed in.

 An authentication method is stateful when it does store information about the session in the backend using a DB table or Cache.
 The session cookie holds the session ID (instead of a user ID), which is used to fetch and update records when necessary, and often requires more calls than stateless authentication.
 The pros of stateful authentication include capturing a range of user data; cons include storing and clearing data and an increase in backend requests.